e-n-f/junix/README.md

 ---

-It might be nice if the output of plain `jls` were just a stream of strings, but this interacts badly with recursive or long listings.
+It might be nice if the output of plain `jls` were just a stream of strings, but this creates needless incompatibility with recursive or long listings.
 So instead they are hash keys, and if you just want the names, you can use `jkeys`.

 ```